wellatleastitried/SecurityPlus/README.md

   - Command and Control (C2 or C&C): Host or network that communicates with the exploited hosts
   - Rootkit: Operates at executive level (root or administrator depending on OS) or can be used to escalate privileges
 ### Ransomware
 Computer-based attack that allows the attacker to extort money from the target.
 Usually displays a message on the compromised machine telling the target to pay a specified sum of money to fix their compromised machine.
-These attacks use cryptomalware, which encrypts critical systems or files and requires the user to pay a fee or ransom in exchange for the key to decrypt their data.
+These attacks use crypto-malware, which encrypts critical systems or files and requires the user to pay a fee or ransom in exchange for the key to decrypt their data.
 ### Logic and Time Bombs
 **Not all malware runs immediately**
   - Time Bombs wait until a specific date or time to unleash their payload